.303 British: Japanese 7.7 mm ammunition

-Imperial Japanese Navy Air Service adopted Ro-Go Ko-gata seaplane armed with a .303 MG in 1918, and the calibre was common on surplus Entente aircraft acquired by the Imperial Japanese Army Air Service after WWI, so its usage continued during the Interbellum, and on naval aircraft even throughout WWII.
-Japan produced a number of machine guns that were direct copies of the British Lewis (Japanese Type 92 machine gun) and Vickers machine guns as well as ammunition for them.
+In 1918, the Imperial Japanese Navy Air Service adopted the Ro-Go Ko-gata seaplane, armed with a machine gun chambered in .303 British, and the calibre was also common on surplus Entente aircraft acquired by the Imperial Japanese Army Air Service after WWI.
+So its usage continued on IJN aircraft up to and during the Pacific War.

+The Japanese military also produced a number of machine guns that were direct copies of the British Lewis (Japanese Type 92 machine gun) and Vickers machine guns, as well as ammunition for them.
 The 7.7 mm cartridge used by the Japanese versions of the British guns is a direct copy of the .303 British (7.7×56mmR) rimmed cartridge and is distinctly different from the 7.7×58mm Arisaka rimless and 7.7×58mm Type 92 semi-rimmed cartridges used in other Japanese machine guns and rifles.